 Minor tooth movement will occur for everyone at some point, even with good genes, the best retainer, and complete compliance after orthodontic treatment.
-That’s because the bone and gums that support your teeth change as you age, causing teeth to naturally shift.
+That’s because the bone and gums that support your teeth change as you age, causing teeth to shift naturally.
 Retainers can also become slightly distorted with wear and become less effective over time.

 Creating a new retainer

-There are some types of minor movement that we’ll want to treat, and these can often be corrected with a new or replacement retainer.
+We'll want to treat some types of minor movements, and these can often be corrected with a new or replacement retainer.
 If you’ve lost or broken your previous retainer, this will be one of the first things we do!
 Generally speaking, fixed retainers are good for maintaining the alignment of the lower teeth, while removable aligners will usually be recommended for the upper teeth.

 If Dr. Majznerski discovers a significant orthodontic relapse during your consultation, he may recommend retreatment.
-Align Orthodontics is West Michigan’s only orthodontic office designed exclusively for adults, so our team is incredibly skilled and experienced when it comes to treating relapse patients.
+Align Orthodontics is West Michigan’s only orthodontic office designed exclusively for adults, so our team is incredibly skilled and experienced in treating relapse patients.
 Dr. Majznerski recommends Invisalign for all adults in need of treatment, offering a discreet alternative to traditional braces that our patients love!

 Whatever the reason behind your orthodontic relapse, our expert team is here to help you rediscover a straighter, healthier smile.
-To learn more adult treatment for an orthodontic relapse, get in touch today to schedule your FREE consultation!
+To learn more about adult treatment for an orthodontic relapse, get in touch today to schedule your initial consultation!